Ken McGregor (footballer)

 Ken McGregor (born 29 January 1981) is a former Australian rules footballer who played for Adelaide in the Australian Football League (AFL).
-He was drafted at pick 75 in the 1998 AFL Draft.
+He was drafted at pick 75 in the 1998 AFL draft.
 After retiring from professional football he spent some time as a political journalist for the Adelaide Advertiser before moving to Canberra.
 He also played football for Ainslie in the North East Australian Football League (NEAFL).
 He was the coach of the Port Adelaide in the South Australian National Football League (SANFL) in 2013 and coached fellow SANFL club North Adelaide in 2014 and until his contract was terminated after round 9 of the 2015 season.

 Career

 Early career (1999–2001)

 Debuting as an 18-year-old for the Adelaide Crows, McGregor played a few solid games in his first season.
 He picked up 18 disposals in his first game, as well as 6 marks and a goal.
 He then went on after a few more solid performances to play the rest of the season.
 He averaged 8 disposals a game for the season, as well as an aggregate of 5 goals.

 For the next couple of seasons, McGregor struggled to find his spot in the Adelaide team.
 He played 14 games in 2000, averaging 10 disposals.
 But, he was inaccurate, kicking 9 goals, 15 behinds.
-In the 2001 season, McGregor found his way into the Crow's backline, played 12 games.
+In the 2001 season, McGregor found his way into the Crows backline, played 12 games.
 He had lower stats then his last season, averaging just 9 disposals, and kicking 3 goals for the season.